thnproduct/sidekick-docs/docs/plugins/intellij-idea-plugin/tracepoints/set-tracepoint.md

 ![ Sidekick - Tracepoints Partial Success](<../../../.gitbook/assets/Tracepoint - Partial Success.png>)

-Note that the numbers indicate the instance counts where the corresponding error occurred.\
+Note that the numbers indicate the instance counts where the corresponding error occurred.
 If the tracepoint couldn’t be created on any of the instances, you will see the following error message:

 ![Sidekick - Tracepoints Fails](../../../.gitbook/assets/TracepointSetFail.png)

-\
-After setting your first tracepoint, you can start browsing the tracepoint events as explained [here](../tracepoint-events/). &#x20;
+After setting your first tracepoint, you can start browsing the tracepoint events as explained [here](../tracepoint-events/).